-The MTA's system-wide program to update its exterior lighting to LED fixtures was completed in 2022.
+In 2022 the MTA completed a system-wide program to update its exterior lighting to LED fixtures, reducing both operation and maintenance costs.

 In 2020 and 2021, HNTB completed hands-on inspections of 30 weathering steel high mast light poles.
-The inspection identified a single high mast light near Exit 36 that was in poor structural condition and has been removed from service.
-This light is scheduled for replacement as part of the Saco Interchange Exit 35 Project scheduled for advertisement in the fall of 2022.
+The inspection identified a single high mast light near Exit 36 that was in poor structural condition which has been removed from service.
+This light is scheduled for replacement as part of the Saco Interchange Exit 35 Project which will be completed in Fall 2025.